joe-speedboat/workshop.container/20 Container Orchestration.md

 - Security
 - Lifecycle

-Operators are a big step into this direction, since the migration of Docker applications into new versions needed often some attention.
+Kubernetes operators are a big step into this direction, since the migration of Docker applications into new versions needed often some attention.
 Operators are containerized system administrators that maintain a kind of workload.
 This might be `prometheus` (which initially developed the operator concept).
-AWX which is the OpenSource Version of the Ansible Tower.
+`AWX` which is the OpenSource Version of the Ansible Tower.
 Operators are the answer to missing kubernetes know-how and the leak of system administrators.
 If you look into a running OpenShift cluster you can get an idea of where we will end:
 ```